 Buy-to-let property: diversification, income – and mistakes to avoid

 Following a turbulent period for financial markets in 2022 and amid continuing uncertainty over global economic prospects, the stability of property as an asset has found renewed appeal among investors.
-Rental property has become increasingly attractive as a source of income and capital growth within a portfolio.
+Rental property has become increasingly attractive as a source of income and long term capital growth within a portfolio.
 Still, there are pitfalls for the unwary that should not be glossed over.

 Hitherto, the price of housing in Luxembourg had been among the most stable in the EU, with only one previous period of decline in the 21st century – in 2009, in the wake of the global financial crisis, and it proved to be brief.
 Prices continued to rise strongly even during the Covid-19 pandemic, boosted by extremely low interest rates.